equinor/ert/ert3_examples/spe1/README.md

    are opened.

 ### The experiments

+#### Ert-storage
+The ert-storage service needs to be available.
+To launch a local instance use the command `ert3 service start storage` in a separate terminal.
+If you are unsure whether you have an instance available, you can verify by running `ert3 service check storage`.

 #### Layout
 Each experiment is a folder within within the `experiments` folder.
 The name of